Stocks little changed as Boeing shares stabilize

-Stocks are trading little changed on Thursday as shares of Boeing stabilized after President Trump on Wednesday, ordered the 737 Max 8 and Max 9 grounded, joining a slew of other nations in banning the aircraft after a fatal crash on Sunday.
+Stocks were trading little changed on Thursday as shares of Boeing stabilized after President Trump on Wednesday ordered the 737 Max 8 and Max 9 grounded, joining a slew of other nations in banning the aircraft after a fatal crash on Sunday.

 Continue Reading Below

-General Electric shares are active after CEO Larry Culp updated investors saying he expects cash generation to turn positive over the next two years.
+General Electric CEO Larry Culp updated investors on progress toward profitability, saying he expects cash generation to turn positive over the next two years.
+Shares have been rising since March 6.

 MORE FROM FOXBUSINESS.COM

-Johnson & Johnson shares are lower after a jury in California ruled that it must pay $29 million to a woman who claimed its baby powder gave her terminal cancer.
+Johnson & Johnson shares were lower after a jury in California ruled that it must pay $29 million to a woman who claimed its baby powder gave her terminal cancer.

 |Ticker